Maths GCSE: Foundation (AQA 8300)

 Support if you are registered unemployed, looking for a job or a better job - Route to Work

 As part of your programme of learning, we will support you to develop the skills you need to get a job or a better job, such as CV writing, application forms, interviews and working in a team.
 Your tutor will discuss individual learning and development needs to agree with you which of our Route to Work short courses will best suit your needs and enrol you on these modules.

 This course is normally delivered over 2 or 3 years in schools.
-Therefore, it is necessary that learners have good numeracy skills before starting the course.
-Ideally, learners should have achieved Level 2 Maths Functional Skills or Grade D/Grade 3 in GCSE Maths or similar in an equivalent course in order to complete the course in one year.
+Therefore, it is necessary that learners have good literacy (at least Level 1) and numeracy skills before starting the course.
+Ideally, learners should have achieved Level 1 Maths Functional Skills, or Grade D/Grade 3 in GCSE Maths, or similar in an equivalent course (e.g. CSE/’O’ level Maths) in order to complete the course in one year.